Genivia/SJOT/README.md

     [[ type, ..., type ]] union of types (choice of one of these types) { "prop": type, ... } object with typed properties

-A `type` references a named type that should be defined in the dictionary.
+A `type` is a type expression listed above or the name of a type defined in the dictionary as a key with a type expression as its value.
+In other words, a named type defined in the dictionary with a type expression is like a `typedef` in C/C++.

-An object property is optional when its name ends with a `?`, which may be followed by a default value for the property.
-This default value will be assigned by the validator when the property is not present in the object or is null.
+A property of an object type `{ "prop": type, ... }` may be declared as optional by adding a `?` to its name, i.e. `"prop?"`.
+This may be followed by a default value for the property, i.e. `"prop?123"`.
+This default value will be assigned by the validator when the property is not present in the JSON object or when it is `null`.

-An object property name can be expressed as a regex string "(regex)" for property name matching.
+A property of an object may be expressed as a regex string "(regex)" for property name matching, i.e. `"([a-z]+)"`.
 The regex is anchored.

 Constraints on objects are expressed with `@extends`, `@final`, `@one`, `@any`, `@all`, `@dep`.